-This data item is used to explain why there is no appropriate value in the corresponding date field.
+This data item is used to explain why there is no appropriate value in the corresponding date data item.

-- Depending on the registry software, these codes may be applied in the background and may not be apparent to the registrar. - Since only actual known dates are entered in interoperable date items, flags are used to explain the reason the date field is blank.
+- Depending on the registry software, these codes may be applied in the background and may not be apparent to the registrar. - Since only actual known dates are entered in interoperable date items, flags are used to explain the reason the date data item is blank.

-Code Description
+Code Description 10

-10 No information, unknown if an inpatient
+- 10 No information, unknown if an inpatient

-11 Patient was never an inpatient
+- 11 Patient was never an inpatient

-12 Patient was inpatient but the date is unknown
+- 12 Patient was inpatient, but the date is unknown

-Blank Full or partial date recorded
+- Blank Full or partial date recorded